ekrich/sconfig/docs/SCALA-NATIVE.md

 val specialChars = config.getString("fromProps.specialChars")
 ```

+In Scala Native `java.io.FileReader` is available so you can create a
+`FileReader` from a `File`.

-### How to read a HOCON configuation file into a String for Scala Native
+### How to read a HOCON configuation file using Scala Native

-In order to read the configuration file into a `String` you need to know the relative
+In order to read a configuration file you need to know the relative
 path from where the executable was started or use an absolute path.
 If the
 Scala Native executable is `run` from `sbt` it will have the current working directory
 equal to the directory at the base of your project where `sbt` was started.
 If curious